Where to Begin when Developing a New Mobile Game

 Source: Space Ape Games at PGC Helsinki

 This was one of the key “aha” moments that came from the simple act of asking segmentation questions during the onboarding process.
-The product was then steered towards this segment, became a global hit, and recently expanded with a spin-off, Country Star, targeting an even more niche audience.
+The product was then steered towards this segment.
+It became a global hit, and recently expanded with a spin-off, Country Star, targeting an even more niche audience.

 Screenshot of an in-game survey asking players about demographics and music genre preferences, used to gather player data for game development.